Do you know the signs your cat needs more attention?

 We often think of cats as being aloof and independent, but they get lonely, too.

-I think sometimes we forget that, or maybe we just get too busy with other demands on our time and don’t realize that we’re ignoring our kitty.
+Sometimes we forget that, or maybe we just get too busy with other demands on our time and don’t realize that we’re ignoring our kitty.

 Since animals cannot talk, you must pay attention to the signs they give.
+Let’s take a look at five signs your cat wants attention.

-Signs your cat needs more attention
+Signs your cat Wants attention

 While meowing is common among kittens, adult cats typically don’t meow unless they want to talk to you.